 Which Carrier Should I Use to Ship Firearms?

-We recommend UPS over FedEx in this case.
-FedEx has similar policies, but UPS has more experience in the area, and actually handles all shipments for firearms ordered off the National Rifle Association’s website.
+While you can use FedEx, we recommend UPS over FedEx in this case.
+FedEx has similar policies, but UPS has more experience in the area, and for what it’s worth, actually handles the majority of shipments ordered off the National Rifle Association’s online store.

 As always, check with your carrier to make sure you’re in compliance with their rules and regulations before shipping!
 No matter which carrier you ship with, you will need to provide proper government identification and documentation.